The romantic dinner that turned into a struggle for survival

 "He was like saying if I die just be with my son until he gets older and after that live your life.
 I love you.
 Know how much I love you," Wazan's wife recalled him saying.

-"His ring was sfilled with blood.
+"His ring was filled with blood.
 He just give it to me and told me 'keep it with you," she told CNN as she held the now cleaned silver ring.

 The Wazans' trip from Saudi Arabia was their first away from their son.
 Wazan had surprised his wife to celebrate the beginning of 2017.